FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

-# Creating parser plugins from scratch
+# Creating Parser Plugins from Scratch

 Likely one of NOMAD's most recognized and beloved features is _drag-and-drop parsing_.
 We understand that annotating data, keeping track of all steps involved, is most often a time-consuming, painful process.